radius-project/design-notes/recipe/2024-06-private-bicep-registries.md

 }

 ```
-I propose adding `type` property to the `RegistrySecretConfig` i.e Option 1, as with the current implementation of the secrets flow between engine-driver,  Option 2 lead to either having driver specific code in engine/secretLoader or driver making api call to corerp.
+I propose adding `type` property to the `RegistrySecretConfig` i.e Option 1, as with the current implementation of the secrets flow between engine-driver,  Option 2 lead to either having driver specific code in engine/secretLoader or driver an making api call to corerp to get secrets information.

 ***Bicep Example***